MatheusLealAquino/my-tools/README.md

 ### Description
 Application where contains two type of user called as Administrator or Advertiser.
-The adiministrator can read all demands created by the advertisers in Django Admin (127.0.0.1:8000) and the advertiser has a API Rest to create, read, update and delete demands on the system.
+The administrator can read all demands created by the advertisers in Django Admin (127.0.0.1:8000) and the advertiser has a API Rest to create, read, update and delete demands on the system.
 But the advertiser just can perform CRUD operations where he created the demand.